-The Governor strongly urges all travelers to Massachusetts to self-quarantine for 14 days until further notice.
+The Governor instructs all travelers to Massachusetts except from Rhode Island, Connecticut, Vermont, New Hampshire, Maine, New York, and New Jersey to self-quarantine for 14 days until further notice.
 This guidance will be displayed as posters at service plazas along 1-90 eastbound, distributed as flyers at major transportation hubs and on posted on highway message boards.
 Visitors are instructed not to travel to Massachusetts if they are displaying symptoms.
 Health care workers, public health workers, public safety workers, transportation workers and designated essential workers are exempt from this requirement.
 For more information, view the Reopening MA Report on www.mass.gov/reopening.

-As of May 18, 2020 Phase 1 of the Governor’s 4-Phase Reopening Plan strongly urges all travelers to MA urged to self-quarantine for 14 days until further notice.
+As of May 18, 2020 Phase 1 of the Governor’s 4-Phase Reopening Plan instructs all travelers to MA to self-quarantine for 14 days until further notice.
+On June 30, 2020 the Governor revised this advisory to exclude travelers from Connecticut, Maine, New Hampshire, New Jersey, New York, Rhode Island and Vermont.

 Why is it important to quarantine if I have been traveling?